PCOM South Georgia Programs | Campus and Community Partnerships

 The Office of Campus and Community Partnerships at PCOM South Georgia is dedicated to strengthening healthcare education, research, and community wellness through impactful programs.

-By providing hands-on learning experiences in rural medicine and fostering innovative collaborations, we equip future healthcare leaders with the knowledge, skills, and practical experience needed to excel.
+By providing hands-on learning experiences in the community and fostering innovative collaborations, we equip future healthcare leaders with the knowledge, skills, and practical experience needed to excel.
 Through a commitment to whole-person care and real-world application, we empower students, faculty, and staff to make meaningful contributions that enhance health outcomes and build stronger, healthier communities.

 Signature Events and Programs